RFC #3415 → PR #3438 shipped in nvme-cli v3.0-b.1 · June 26, 2026

 NIST SP 800-88 Rev. 2 "Purge" Decommissioning Standards

-Standard electronic asset disposal laws categorize device decommissioning into two distinct tiers: Clear (logical block sanitization) and Purge (physical address erasure ensuring zero micro-residual data remains).
+Standard data security disposal laws categorize device decommissioning into two distinct tiers: Clear (logical block sanitization) and Purge (physical address erasure ensuring zero micro-residual data remains).

 Because solid-state FTL chips mapping algorithms often sequester blocks dynamically, basic sequential overwriting tools are insufficient to meet high-trust "Purge" standards.
 The AAD-50 sanitization specification guarantees physical block purging by forcing hardware-integrated cryptographic burns and block voltage resets.